 Issue Commentary Confirmation requests from We requested from management permission to send confirmation requests to its bankers and those organisations with whom the Authority has funds invested.
 This permission was granted and the requests were sent. third parties We have had a positive response from the Combined Authority's bankers.
 We have received responses from most of the organisations with whom the Authority has funds invested and are chasing the small number of outstanding items.
-As noted on page 3, at the time of writing the target date for the completion of Local Government audits is over five weeks away and these outstanding items are not a cause for concern at this stage.
 Accounting practices We have evaluated the appropriateness of the Authority's accounting policies, accounting estimates and financial statement disclosures.
 Our review found no material omissions in the financial statements.
 Audit evidence and explanations/ significant difficulties All information and explanations requested from management has been provided.